MarkusMaiwald/fermat-wiki/en/Chapter/fermat-local-chapter.md

   * apps\/platforms built on Fermat

 * Furthering business opportunities with Fermat \(e.g. Start ups using Fermat\)
+* Being a member of the Fermat Freedom Federation

 ## Community building

 * Fostering development of local community

-  * Supporting local projects build with the help of Fermat ecosystem
+  * Promoting local projects build with the help of Fermat ecosystem

-  * Supporting, guiding and inter-connecting different Fermatians in the area
+  * Guiding and inter-connecting different Fermatians in the area

-* Gather to, connect and maintain a social network of trusted node operators \(aká Delegates\)
+* Gather \/ connect to a social network of trusted node operators or maintain such \(aká Delegates\)

 * Teaching \/ providing know-how to anyone wanting to become part of the ecosystem under the chapter and the Fermat Community

+* Attenting Meetups about Fermat relevant topics

+# Trusted Fermat Local Chapter

+Trusted Chapters will engage in economic activities as legal entities, thereby ensuring their sustainability.
+Trusted Chapters can be seen as embassies and should react as such.
+They follow the same rules like Fermat Chapters, but on top they have some more rules to obey:

+## Rules for Trusted Chapters

+### Supporting Fermat

 * Organizing Meetups
   * Being a good hoster, providing resources like Nibbles, Wi-Fi, etc

+* Supporting as active member the Fermat Freedom Federation

-# Trusted Fermat Local Chapter
+### One Trusted Chapter per Region

-Trusted Chapters will engage in economic activities as legal entities, thereby ensuring their sustainability.
+To ensure a decentralized structure from the outset, the Fermat Foundation approves the most committed chapters – that build an an Internet of People Business – as “authorized chapters” that form the initial backbone of the IoP.

+These act like a representation of people in a certain area.
+Fermatians are free to choose which nearby chapter they wish to be represented by.

 Such a structure promotes fair competition, fosters an evolving community and even stabilizes conventional regional businesses through Fermat enabled micro economies that could interoperate around the globe.

 The very first Local Chapters that are established by Fermatians will be supported by the existing base community.
-They are going through a supportive process, setup legal entities and can be considered by the community as Trusted Local Chapters.
+They are going through a supportive process, setup legal entities and can be considered by the community as Trusted Local Chapters as well.

-## Setting up legal framework
+### Setting up legal framework

-This is not mandatory.
 Everybody can setup a chapter.
 But to be accepted as trusted local chapter and embassy, a chapter must be officially registered with current legal authorities.
-This ensures legal protection of the Fermatian assets and interests build around them.
-We advise to use an offshore solution for this, may it either be a company, partnership, or foundation.
+This ensures legal protection of the assets and Fermat inherent interests build around them.

+It is wise to use an offshore solution to protect your activities, may it either be a company, partnership, or foundation.

+### Applying to be entitled as Trusted Fermat Chapter

+Once you met the conditions, you can claim your untaken region \/ spot on the official Fermat Forum.
+Please introduce yourself, and collect votes from other Chapters and the Communty.
+On top. fill in the \_Trusted Local Chapter Agreement\_ and post it on your website and in the forum and connect to the Fermat Freedom Federation to claim a temporary mining licence, until the new Token System is ready.